We want to name our baby Penelope but we can’t decide on a nickname? Help!

 What will my baby look like?
 Of course, you’re curious to find out!

 The question’s probably been running around your head for the last nine months ‒ probably long before then!

 But is there any way to get an answer before the big day?

-The only reliable way to know how your baby will look is through a little game of wait and see.
+The only reliable way to know what baby will look like is through a little game of wait and see.